sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1000 - draft-list.md

 **Limitations**

-- If the target data span more than twenty pages of the document, Sensible may miss data and truncate the list.
+- If the target data span more than twenty pages of the document, Sensible truncates the list.
 - For highly complex repeating layouts, such as insurance loss run documents, use the [Sections](doc:sections) method.

 **How it works**